 - Prepare the onions by cutting off the ends, peeling off the skin, and cutting the onions in half.
 Then cut each half into vertical slices.

-- If you are making the sausage for a party, cut each sausage in half horizontally to make smaller portions.
-Place the sausage in a single layer in the pan.
+- Place the sausage in a single layer in the pan.
 Add the peppers, then onions.

 - Drizzle olive oil on each row of sausage.
 Lightly sprinkle salt on each row.
 Then sprinkle on pepper and garlic powder, again being sure to season every row.

-- Bake, uncovered.
-If using a 400-degree oven, bake it for 45-50 minutes total, turning over the sausage and stirring around the vegetables after 30 minutes.
+- Bake, uncovered for 45-50 minutes total, turning over the sausage and stirring around the vegetables after 30 minutes.
 The sausage should be browned on the bottom before you turn it over.
 If using a 375-degree oven, bake for 90 minutes total, turning over the sausage and stirring the vegetables after about 50 minutes, again waiting for the sausage to brown on the bottom before turning it over.

 - Since ovens vary, be sure to check on the sausage and peppers a couple of times during baking to see if you need to stir them around.
 Test for doneness by cutting a sausage in half.
 It should no longer be pink inside.